-On the same day Assange was dragged out the Ecuadorian embassy in London, Ola Bini, a Swedish programmer data privacy advocate, was arrested in Ecuador’s capital Quito.
+On the same day, Assange was dragged out of the Ecuadorian embassy in London, Ola Bini, a Swedish programmer data privacy advocate, was arrested in Ecuador’s capital Quito.
 Bini had been working in the Quito office of the company Thoughtworks since 2013.
 Bini was arrested at the airport supposedly on a scheduled trip to Japan for a martial arts competition.
 He was held for almost 3 months in a Quito jail under suspicion of hacking, but with no formal charges held against him.
 On 20 June, an Ecuadorean judge unexpectedly ordered his release, but Bini remains under investigation for allegedly and is barred from leaving the country.

 According to AP News, top Ecuadorian officials allege Bini was part of a plot with two unidentified Russian hackers to release compromising documents about President Moreno.
 On June 27, U.S. investigators are expected to interview Bini as a potential witness or person of interest in the investigations into Assange and WikiLeaks.
-There are conflicting reports that Bini traveled between 12 and 15 times to London to visit Assange at the Ecuador embassy.
+There are conflicting reports that Bini travelled between 12 and 15 times to London to visit Assange at the Ecuador embassy.
 In April, David Kaye, the United Nations’ special investigator on freedom of expression, criticized Bini’s detention and said, “nothing in this story connects Ola Bini with any crime.”

 Under its wings

 However, it did not stop there.
 Drug trafficking is a growing problem in Ecuador.
-This month, Ecuador’s Defense Ministry announced that the U.S. military would use the island of San Cristobal of the famed Galapagos islands as a refueling station for aircraft involved in anti-narcotics operations.
+This month, Ecuador’s Defense Ministry announced that the U.S. military would use the island of San Cristobal of the famed Galapagos islands as a refuelling station for aircraft involved in anti-narcotics operations.
 The islands have been given the special “patrimony of humanity” designation by theUnited Nations cultural agency, UNESCO.
 The sparked an outcry from conservationists and fear that it would lead to a permanent U.S. military base on the islands.

-Prior to the arrest of Assange, Michael Fitzpatrick, President Trump’s nominee for Ambassador to Ecuador said at his confirmation that “Mr. Assange does damage to our national security, and the United States will have to assess the bilateral relationship accordingly.”
+Prior to the arrest of Assange, Michael Fitzpatrick, President Trump’s nominee for Ambassador to Ecuador said at his confirmation that “Mr Assange does damage to our national security, and the United States will have to assess the bilateral relationship accordingly.”
 For the U.S., the expulsion of Assange, the arrest of Bini, and the return to cooperation on the “war on drugs” must have come as welcoming signs that Ecuador is back under its wings.

 Image: Caitlin Johnstone.com (link)